Scotland's qualifying chances surge with Spain win

 - 'Classy and clinical Scots come of age'

-Given the rankings of the opposition, with Scotland currently 42nd and Spain in 10th, it is only surpassed by two 1-0 Euro qualifying wins - in the 2003 play-off over Netherlands, which was a overturned by a 6-0 second-leg thrashing, and the 2006 group defeat of France.
+Given the rankings of the opposition, with Scotland 42nd and Spain 10th, it is only surpassed by two 1-0 Euro qualifying wins - in the 2003 play-off over Netherlands, which was a overturned by a 6-0 second-leg thrashing, and the 2006 group defeat of France.

 Having topped their Nations League group last year, Scotland have a second chance of making it through the play-offs should they fail to finish in the top two in Group A.